Podcast: Play in new window | Download

 To top it off, this same knowledge can become one of the most valuable credits on your teen’s homeschool high school transcript—what Vicki calls a “sparkle credit” that colleges actually love to see.

-Why Human Development for Homeschool Moms Set Realistic Expectations
+Why Human Development for Homeschool Moms Makes an Excellent High School Course

 Remember when your teenager suddenly started pushing back on everything?
 (Or maybe she wasn’t yet a teen, and she was 9!)
-She might have said that the curriculum she loved last year is now “boring.”
-Or maybe the readaloud traditions you love feel “childish” to her.
+The curriculum they loved last year is now “boring.”
+The family traditions they cherished feel “childish.”
 Your first instinct might be to take it personally.

 But here’s what human development teaches us: this is individuation, and it’s exactly what’s supposed to happen.

 When teens start expressing individual ideas and pushing back against the status quo, they’re not being disrespectful—they’re preparing for adulthood.
 They’re learning to think independently and express themselves as unique individuals separate from their parents.
-And though I know it’s challenging and we need to lean into growing into a new phase of parenting with them, this is our sign that they’re growing up!
+And though it’s challenging, and we need to lean into growing into a new phase of parenting with them, this is our sign that they’re growing up!

 As Vicki Tillman, Licensed Professional Counselor and founder of Seven Sisters Homeschool, explains: “If we know that’s normal, that teens are supposed to come up with ideas, individual ideas, individuating, then when they do that, we go, ‘Oh look, they’re preparing for adulthood’ rather than ‘Oh look, they’re being sassy and I need to squash that completely.'”

-When you understand human development, you can set realistic expectations instead of taking normal teenage behaviour as a personal attack.
+When you understand human development, you can set realistic expectations instead of taking normal teenage behavior as a personal attack.

-Human development gives us context for behaviour that might otherwise drive us up the wall:
+Human development for homeschool moms gives us context for behaviour that might otherwise drive us up the wall.

 The five-year-old who insists they’re always right?
 That’s egocentrism—a normal cognitive stage where they literally can’t see things from another perspective yet.
 Understanding this helps you set realistic expectations for their empathy and reasoning abilities.